carbon-io/carbond/docs/ref/carbond.security.BcryptHasher.rst

     .. attribute:: rounds

        :type: integer
-       :required:
+       :default: ``10``

-       the number of rounds to use
+       the number of rounds to use XXX: The underlying bcryptjs library defaults to 10 rounds.
+Should probably explicitly define that.

 Methods